ChinmayGajul/Azure-CLI-Flask-Deployment/README.md

 # Azure-CLI-Flask-Deployment

-This repository contains a simple Flask application deployed to Azure Web Apps.
+This project exemplifies deploying a basic Flask/FastAPI app on Azure Web Apps, including setup, configuration, and successful deployment, highlighting the process of hosting and configuring an application within the Azure environment.

 ## Application Description:

 The Flask application in this repository consists of a single endpoint that returns "Hello, Azure Web Apps!" when accessed.
 It's a basic demonstration of deploying a Flask application to Azure Web Apps.

-## Access Deployed Application:

-The deployed Flask application can be accessed at [myFlaskApptak.azurewebsites.net](https://myFlaskApptak.azurewebsites.net).
 ## Task Showcase

 ![Screenshot](img1.png)